bkong88/portfolio-kong-benard/README.md

 ## Source Code for Portfolio Website

 Created with Gatsby.
-Sidebar and splash page by [Anubhav Scrivastava](https://github.com/anubhavsrivastava/gatsby-starter-prologue).
+Sidebar and splash page based on template by [Anubhav Scrivastava](https://github.com/anubhavsrivastava/gatsby-starter-prologue).